-As such tactics demonstrate, while formal regulations of elections were the same across Germany, local socioeconomic conditions and political norms varied significantly (Eley,
+As such tactics demonstrate, while formal electoral regulations were the same across Germany, local socioeconomic conditions and political norms varied significantly (Eley, 1986).

-$^{10}$ Formally, all males aged 25 or above were allowed to give a direct and secret vote in a majoritarian single-member district electoral system.
+6Formally, all males aged 25 or above were allowed to give a direct and secret vote in a majoritarian single-member district electoral system.